buildarr/buildarr-radarr/docs/configuration/settings/notifications.md

 # Notifications (Connect)

-Prowlarr supports pushing notifications to external applications and services.
+Radarr supports pushing notifications to external applications and services.

-These are not only for Prowlarr to communicate with the outside world, they can also be useful for monitoring since the user can be alerted, by a service of their choice, when some kind of event (or problem) occurs.
+These are not only for Radarr to communicate with the outside world, they can also be useful for monitoring since the user can be alerted, by a service of their choice, when some kind of event (or problem) occurs.